RoyElkabetz/CityLearn-MAD-CATS/README.md

 ### Local utility estimation

-The utility is a function of the net consumption, which is only evaluated at the end of the year (episode).
+The utility is a function of the net consumption ($E$), that is only evaluated at the end of the year (episode).
 However, the predictions and actions are made at each step, so we need to estimate the utility at each step.
 For this purpose, we use an instantaneous utility estimation, which is an approximation of the utility function.

-TODO: Explain each term in the utility estimation.
+To motivate the construction of the instantaneous utility function, we first observe the utility function as a function of the net consumption:

 There is a couple of estimators.
 The first one uses for a single building, independent of the other buildings.